top of page

 Logos hot-stamped during heat-shrink or post-wrap vinyl

-Key implication: When speed, a weather-tight seal and hassle-free transport matter, shrink wrap beats custom tarps on both programme and cost, while still allowing reuse through closed-loop film recovery.
+Key implication: When speed, a weather-tight seal, and hassle-free transport matter, shrink wrap usually out-performs custom tarps on programme and total cost, while also supporting recycling or film-recovery routes when planned properly.

 Real-World Use Case: NHS Fast-Track Wards

 During the 2020–22 healthcare drive, several NHS Trusts added ward blocks using 15-t volumetric units.
-Lessons learned:
+Lessons learned include:

 • 24 h window: Modules arrive at 05:00 and must be weather-tight by 23:00.
-Factory-applied shrink wrap removed onsite only after roof cassettes were stitched.
+Factory-applied shrink wrap is removed onsite only after roof cassettes are stitched.

 • Urban craning: Protect-in-transit wrapping meant no dusty on-site cutting of poly sheet, satisfying city-centre environmental constraints.